From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 (iii) Alphabet and Writing System

-There are 40 alphabets in Hangeul.
-Originally it was 24, but with an extra 5 consonants and 11 vowels, excluding the double consonants, which comprise around 7 characters).
+There are 40 letters in Hangeul.
+Initially, it was 24, but with an extra five consonants and 11 vowels, excluding the double consonants, which comprise around seven characters.

-Hangeul is easy to read and write since the strokes are simple and created based on the vocal organ.
+Hangeul is easy to read and write because its strokes are simple and based on the vocal organs.

-Many letters of the alphabet have comparable English-like sounds, which is a helpful feature of the writing system.
+Many letters of the alphabet have comparable English-like sounds, a feature of the writing system.
 Thus, studying the letters and sounds is relatively simple.

-Many letters of the alphabet have comparable English equivalent sounds, which is a helpful feature of the writing system.
+Many letters of the alphabet correspond to English sounds, a helpful feature of the writing system.
 Thus, studying the letters and sounds is relatively simple.

-They put together Hangul letters in syllabic blocks with at least one vowel and one consonant.
-This differs from other East Asia writing systems like Chinese and Kanji.
-Instead, they use logographic characters in each letter representing a separate word.
+They formed Hangul letters as syllabic blocks, each containing at least one vowel and one consonant.
+This differs from other East Asian writing systems, such as Chinese and Kanji.
+Instead, they use logograms in each letter to represent a separate word.

 In Hangul, consonants resemble the form of the speaker’s lips when making the sounds.
-In contrast, they made vowels of lines and points depicting the Earth, Sun, and person.
+In contrast, they drew lines and points to depict the Earth, Sun, and a person.

 (iv) The system of honorifics in Korean